Thierry5610/sustainable-energy-planning/README.md

 - The token for access will be displayed in the terminal where you ran the `docker run` command.

 6. Open and run the notebooks:
-- In the Jupyter interface, navigate to the `work` directory.
+- In the Jupyter interface, navigate to the directory.
 - Open and run the notebooks.

 ---